Table of Contents

 - Complexity of the production process technology

-- Lack of maintenance procedures in place
+- Lack of maintenance scheduling in place

 - Low technical level of expertise by staff